Works on LPP

 ★ MEET N‘ GREET ★

-Jess Wheaton interviews Michelle Blade.
+Jess Wheaton interviews Michelle Blade in 2011.

 JW: Hi Michelle, how are you today?